Senator Bill Nelson

 Nelson was first elected to the U.S. Senate in November 2000.
 Since then, he's stood up to the insurance companies, Wall Street banks and Big Oil.
 He's exposed the lies of BP about the Gulf spill.
 And he's created a blueprint forward for our nation’s space agency.
 Now in his third term, he's continuing to fight for lower taxes, better education, Medicare and Social Security.

-He's someone who thinks public service is a noble calling - which is why he has devoted his life to serving his community, his state and his country.
+He's someone who thinks public service is a noble calling - which is why he's devoted his life to serving his community, his state and his country.